Daniel Pearl's name can be difficult to separate from the worst thing that happened to him.

 Daniel Pearl still matters because he represented a form of cosmopolitan seriousness that has only become more difficult to sustain.
 He was a Jewish American reporter who never treated identity as a reason to narrow his world.
 He treated it as one of the reasons to widen it.

-He was also a reminder that journalism at its best is not merely information gathering.
+He was also a reminder that journalism at its best is more than information gathering.
 It is an ethical practice of attention.
 The job is not to flatter the world.
 It is to see it more fully, including the parts one might prefer to ignore.

 That is a legacy larger than tragedy, even if tragedy is the reason many people first learn his name.